Version 8 to 9

 Common between components

-• if you have a label with an IconLabel inside, you can migrate it to separate icon and label props:
+- if you have a label with an

-• if you want to visually group two similar components, e.g. toggles, you can bring them vertically closer together with reducedBottomSpacing
+noBottomSpacingto make everything look a bit nicer - if you want to visually group two similar components, e.g. toggles, you can bring them vertically closer together with

 CollapsableComponentUseToggle